-The relative strength index (RSI) is a momentum indicator used in technical analysis that measures the magnitude of recent price changes to evaluate overbought or oversold conditions in the price of a stock or other asset.
+The Relative Strength Index (RSI) is a popular momentum indicator used in technical analysis to assess the overbought or oversold conditions of an asset's price.

-- Traditional interpretation and usage of the RSI are that values of 70 or above indicate that a security is becoming overbought or overvalued and may be primed for a trend reversal or corrective pullback in price.
+- RSI values of 70 or above: Indicate that the asset is becoming overbought or overvalued, suggesting that it may be reaching a point where a trend reversal or corrective pullback in price could occur.

 - Pre-configured for an interval of 14 periods on the candle of 1h.

 - For additional confirmation, traders can combine the RSI indicator with another indicator.
 This combination can help enhance the reliability of trading signals and provide more comprehensive insights into market conditions.
 Some commonly used indicators to complement RSI include Moving Averages, MACD (Moving Average Convergence Divergence), Stochastic Oscillator, and Bollinger Bands, among others.